smitwaman/aws-pipeline-demo/README.md

 11. Terraform

-Similarly, we are going to deploy same pipeline for source code but with AWS resources on cloud platform.Here we need only AWS account and source code.
+Similarly, we are going to deploy same functionality pipeline for source code but with AWS resources on cloud platform.Here we need only AWS account and source code.

 🎯 CI/CD pipeline on AWS -Part-1